 Using the MPGe figure, you can calculate the total range of a hybrid vehicle using the fuel tank capacity -- the same as you would for a gasoline vehicle.
 A hybrid or plug-in hybrid with a 15-gallon gas tank that gets 40 miles per gallon on the highway would deliver a range of 600 miles.

 The total distance an electric car can travel is determined by an electric car’s battery capacity and its overall efficiency.
 Battery capacity is measured in kilowatt-hours (kWh) – and the bigger the number, the better (like having a bigger gas tank).

 Overall vehicle efficiency is the result of multiple variables including size, frontal area, weight, and performance.
 Efficiency can be measured in multiple ways.
 Using basic math lets you determine how far you can go on a single charge.

 There are two easy-to-find figures that can help you calculate an electric car’s overall range.

 One method is measured in MPkWh, or miles per kilowatt-hour.
 The higher the MPkWh, the more efficient the vehicle.
-For instance, an EV with a 100-kWh battery rated at 2.5 MPkWh will deliver range of about 400 miles.
+Multiply the MPkWh rating by the kWh size of the battery to get the theoretical range.
+For instance, an EV with a 100-kWh battery rated at 2.5 MPkWh will deliver range of about 250 miles.

 You may also see ratings for kWh/100 miles.
 Divide the battery’s capacity by the kWh/100 miles rating then multiply by 100 to determine your range.
 An EV with a 75-kWh battery rated at 35 kWh/100 miles will go 214 miles on a full charge.